Month: July 2022

 Does a negative attitude affect problem-solving skills?

 A negative attitude towards a problem makes it worse.
 When you think negatively, it only magnifies and deepens the emotional weight of “said problem.”
 You not only see the problem as a problem, you see it as an enemy or an attack on you.
 You can become overwhelmed and paralyzed.
 You know what comes next, don’t you?
 The downward spiral.
 Which makes the attitude and the problem much worse?
+I like the Fish!
+Philosophy and want to share a little with you.

 The FISH Philosophy to help problem solve

 The FISH!
 Philosophy doesn’t promote “correct” or “approved” attitudes over others.
 Every situation is unique.
 But it is important to mindfully Choose Your Attitude.
 You may not control what happens to you, but you do get to decide how you respond to it.
+Making a conscious choice isn’t easy, especially when a situation hijacks your emotions and drives you to react the same way you have hundreds of times before.
+It takes practice to take control of your response, instead of letting it control you.

 Here are four tips to help you take charge and Choose Your Attitude: